 Agents function by leveraging specific Tools.
 To trigger a tool within your instructions, use the @ symbol.
 You can further refine the data by applying filters inside each tool.

-Note: When using the Web Research tool, include a clear and specific search query, and explicitly reference it using the @Web Research tag
+Note: When using the Web Research tool, include a clear and specific search query, and explicitly reference it using the @web_research tag.

 Tool | Purpose & Data Provided |

-HubSpot Deal | Pulls real-time deal stages, amounts, and sales history. |
+@hubspot_deal | HubSpot Deal properties (real-time deal stages, amounts, sales history). |

-Example: Use the @Web Research tool combined with @Account Journey to create a "Pre-call Brief" agent that summarizes why an account is spiking and what their recent news is.
+Example: Combine @web_research with @account_journey to build a Pre-call Brief agent that summarizes why an account is spiking and what their recent news is.
+Or chain a Champion Finder agent into a Pre-call Brief agent using @agents to layer enrichment in stages.

 Deploying Your Agents